Your expert guide to things to do in Córdoba, Spain

 🚌 Best day trip – Medinat Al-Zahra – 10th century Moorish city

-Cordoba highlights – why do people visit?
+Córdoba highlights – why do people visit?

-People visit Cordoba primarily because it is home to the world-famous, UNESCO World Heritage Site, the Mezquita.
-They’re not wrong, it’s utterly gorgeous and absolutely must be seen but did you know that Cordoba has more UNESCO World Heritage Sites than anywhere else in the world?
+People visit Córdoba primarily because it is home to the world-famous, UNESCO World Heritage Site, the Mezquita.
+They’re not wrong, it’s utterly gorgeous and absolutely must be seen.

-And when Spanish people visit Cordoba they often also take time to visit the Sierra Subbeticas, a national park in the province of Cordoba.
+And when Spanish people visit Córdoba they often also take time to visit the Sierra Subbeticas, a national park in the province of Córdoba.

-How long do you need to see Cordoba?
+How long do you need to see Córdoba?

 Many visitors come to Córdoba for just a day but there is more than enough to do in the city, let alone the province, to keep you busy for a lot longer than that.
 I’d recommend staying at least 1 or 2 nights if you can.